DarneleyM/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permission to the file hello as owner, group owner and other users
+Write a script that changes the mode of the file hello